Types of mattresses explained

 Cons

-Pocket spring
+Pocket springs

-Pocket springs are smaller, softer springs that are encased in fabric pockets, hence the name.
+Pocket springs are smaller, softer springs encased in fabric pockets, hence the name.
 Each pocket is sewn or hand-tied together, allowing the mattress to conform to the body and distribute weight more evenly.

 Pros